FuzzyBunnys/FusorResearchReading/index.md

 - [Herman Grassmann Was Right](https://www.nature.com/articles/321017a0.pdf) - Ian Stewart - Fascinating overview of Grassman's ideas and their relation to more modern concepts like Hilbert and Symplectic Spaces.
 - [Math Augmentation: How Authors Enhance the Readability of Formulas using Novel Visual Design Practices](https://andrewhead.info/assets/pdf/augmented-formulas.pdf) - Head, Xie and Hearst - Great paper that summarizes a bunch of ways to make mathematics easier to read and digest.
 Has an attached [video](https://www.youtube.com/watch?v=KH8z1IbXelk) that is good as well.
+- [Visualizing Knot Complements](https://stevejtrettel.site/paper/drawing-knots/) - Dr. Steve Trettel - Gorgeous diagrams of the complements of knots and how to use computers to make them.
+- [Breakthrough in Conformal Mapping](https://www.math.wichita.edu/~delillo/mapping.pdf) - James Case - An overview of some breakthroughs in conformal mapping a decade past.
+How to map some thorny shapes.
+- [Geometry to Algebra and Back Again](https://jackrusher.com/pwl-2023/) - Jack Rusher - Another overview of geometric algebra, a nice presentation.
+- [A Short History of Operator Theory](http://www.mathphysics.com/opthy/OpHistory.html) - Evans M. Harrell II - A short overview of operator theory, which generalizes matrices so that you link them to continuous functions.
+- [Comments on the Difficulty and Validity of Various Approaches to the Calculus](https://flm-journal.org/Articles/7FC3DCB00614F668235473F38508F6.pdf) -David Tall - Lovely summary of all the different ways of understanding the same thing, numerical, epsilon delta, infinitesimals, limits etc...
+Of course the author has opinions.